Diabetes Medications

 • Physical condition

-• Cardiovascular risk factors (high blood pressure or cholesterol)
+• Cardiovascular risk factors, such as high blood pressure or cholesterol

 • Response to medication